Next Start

 Women Inspiring Women

 Stephanie credits her mother for being an inspiration and for supporting her vocational call to welding.
-In turn, she wants to inspire her twin 11-year-old sisters by showing them that women can do anything they set their minds to.
+In turn, she wants to inspire her twin 11-year-olds by showing them that women can do anything they set their minds to.
 Stephanie’s relationships with her mother and sisters continue to inspire her to reach impressive milestones in the trade.

 For UTI grad Stephanie Morales, welding fused a love of craft with a love of country to create a rewarding career building Navy ships.